A Phenomenological Approach to Interactive Knot Diagrams: Method

 Apart from dragging segments of the knot, it can also be useful to mirror, rotate, translate or reverse the curve.
 These operate on the whole of the knot diagram in a predictable way and consequently do not pose a challenge to our algorithm determining which intersections in the next frame belong to which in the last frame, but it is nonetheless important to consider them.
-If such a discontinuous operation is performed on the Bezier curve path, one also needs to perform it on the data structure that keeps track of the intersection.
-This also applies to deleting and adding Bezier curves.
+If such a predictable discontinuous operation is performed on the Bézier curve path, one also needs to perform it on the data structure that keeps track of the intersection.
+When deleting and adding Bézier curves, we also must update the curve times of all intersections.

 At the end of the process of mapping to the new intersections, we have to do an additional check to detect intersections $(t_i, s_i)$ that have looped once around the path by crossing $\gamma(0)=\gamma(1)$.
 They switch from $t_i < s_i$ to $s_i < t_i$, since the larger one becomes $s_i \approx 0$ in the frame after it loops around.
 We consequently have to switch the boolean value corresponding to this intersection.
-Detecting this is readily done by keeping track of which Bezier curve an interaction is located on and recording jumps in the Bezier curve index of an intersection that do not also coincide with a jump in space, $||\gamma(s_i) - \gamma(s_i')||_2 < \epsilon$, where the threshold $\epsilon$ depends on units of space and possibly the real time elapsed since the last frame.
+Detecting this is readily done by keeping track of which Bézier curve an interaction is located on and recording jumps in the Bézier curve index of an intersection that do not also coincide with a jump in space, $||\gamma(s_i) - \gamma(s_i')||_2 < \epsilon$, where the threshold $\epsilon$ depends on units of space.
+It would also be possible to let $\epsilon$ be a function of the time elapsed since the last frame, but since we have constrained the mouse movement anyway this will not be necessary.

-After the intersections have been matched and the knot diagram for the next frame is thereby specified, we can proceed with calculating knot invariants and classification if needed.
+After the intersections have been matched successfully and the knot diagram for the next frame is thereby specified, we can proceed with calculating knot invariants and classification if needed.
 When doing this, it is especially useful if algorithms calculating an invariant only take in the intersection locations of the knot diagram and do not need further geometrical considerations.
 Taking the Alexander polynomial as an example, we can avoid having to use enclosed regions by following a slight variation of the original definition by \textsc{Alexander} (1928) \cite{alexander1928topological} phrased in terms of a diagram's arcs.
 A concise description is given by \textsc{Lopez} (2003) \cite{lopezalexander}.